borjaMarti/educard/README.md

 - [How to Study for Exams - Evidence-based revision tips](https://www.youtube.com/watch?v=ukLnPbIffxE)

 - [How to Study for Exams - Spaced Repetition](https://www.youtube.com/watch?v=Z-zNHHpXoMM)

+Must-watch videos to understand why spaced repetition and active recall are essential techniques to effective study.

 ## Installation